econPreference/TermStructureModels.jl/docs/src/estimation.md

     Since we adopt the Differential Evolutionary algorithm, it is hard to set the terminal condition.
 Our strategy was "Run the algorithm with sufficient `maxiter`(our defaults), and verify that it is an global optimum by plotting the objective function".
 It is appropriate for academic projects.

     However, it is not good for practical projects.
 Small `populationsize` or `maxiter` may not lead to the best model, but it will find a good model.
-The prior distribution does not need to be the best form.
+The prior distribution does not have to be optimal, and in fact, many Bayesian projects do not use the best prior distribution.
+What's crucial is avoiding bad prior distributions.
+As the optimization process lengthens, the likelihood of setting a bad prior decreases.
 Set `maxiter` based on your computational resources.

 ## Step 2.
 Sampling the Posterior Distribution of Parameters